Anish-1101-lab/cot-manipulation-monitor/README.md

 A monitoring toolkit for large language models that (1) scores **manipulative reasoning patterns** in chain-of-thought (CoT) traces in real time and (2) causally probes whether answers actually **depend** on those CoT activations or merely bypass them.

-Developed as part of the Apart Research AI Manipulation Hackathon and described in the paper *Chain-of-Thought Manipulation Monitor: Detection of Deceptive Reasoning in LLMs*.
+Developed as part of the Apart Research AI Manipulation Hackathon and described in the paper *Chain-of-Thought Manipulation Monitor: Detection of Deceptive Reasoning in LLMs* ([PDF](./Apart_Submission_Final.pdf)).

 ---